nyffchanium/argoclima-integration/info.md

 [`text`] _platform the features is represented by in HA_\
 [-] _not supported by the device_\
 [x] _not implemented_

+\* this only affects the value displayed on the device and the webinterface

 {% if not installed %}